 There is an abundance of other characteristic features on the site.
 A random string of glacial erratics draws a line across the fields making the geographical history of the place visible.
 The site slopes up towards the snow-capped mountain ranges to the North.
 Furthermore a tranquil stream flows just a short distance away from site.

 The yoga retreat is conceptualised as an extrusion of this terraced landscape.
 One could imagine that an incidental geological formation pushed up a section of the terraces in the shape of a malformed asymmetrical three winged boomerang.
 While doing so, it exposed on its sides sinuously curved rock walls.
 The ribbon like form of the building retains the trees and big boulders on site.
-Underneath, above and between the ground plane and the roof, the yoga retreat is a device to experience the landscape in diverse ways.
+Underneath, above and between the ground plane and the roof, the yoga retreat both forms the landscape and is a device to experience the landscape in diverse ways.

 Currently between cultivations and open fields, there is a strong possibility that the surrounding lands will have built structures in the near future.
 In a scenario where views from spaces within the yoga retreat can be obstructed in the future, the roof acts as an elevated plane.
 Therefore it becomes a critical element for the panoramic experience of the mountainscape.